tofunlp/lineflow/README.md

 lineflow is a simple text dataset loader for NLP deep learning tasks.

 - lineflow was designed to use in all deep learning frameworks.
-- lineflow enables you to build pipelines and it's lazy evaluation.
+- lineflow enables you to build pipelines.
-- lineflow supports some functional API.
+- lineflow supports functional API and lazy evaluation.

 ## Installation